TNFD Reporting - LEAP Assessment and Core Global Metrics

 These metrics are all normalised to a scale of 0 to 1, allowing them to be combined to give a composite ecological sensitivity score.
 The maximum score from each of these is taken, as TNFD states that only one criterion needs to be met to constitute a sensitive location.

-Locate Stage E3: Dependency measurement
+Evaluate Stage E3: Dependency measurement

 Having identified the environmental assets, ecosystem services, and impact drivers in stage E1, and then the dependencies and impacts in stage E2, this stage of the process asks you to measure the scale and scope of your dependencies on nature.